Crimping Tool: 0.08-0.5 mm² Capacity, 20-28 AWG

-This crimping tool can be used to crimp both male and female versions of our JST connector crimp pins, JR crimp pins, Futaba J crimp pins, and crimp pins for 0.1" housings onto 20-28 AWG wires to make custom cables.
-The tool offers ratcheting action for increased consistency and ease of use.
+This crimping tool can be used to crimp both male and female versions of our JST connector crimp pins, JR crimp pins, Futaba J crimp pins, and crimp pins for 0.1″ housings onto 20-28 AWG wires to make custom cables.
+The crimping die has a width of 4 mm, and the tool offers ratcheting action for increased consistency and ease of use.

 Selecting the Right Tool

 We also have a more versatile, wider (7 mm) crimper that can additionally crimp Tamiya and mini Tamiya connector crimp pins.
 Because the more versatile tool is wider, it can crimp the full wire barrel on the 0.1" housing crimp pins rather than just part of the wire barrel.
 You can use the following table to help you decide which cavity of which crimping tool you need:

 |Tool||Cavity||Crimp Pins||Wire Gauge (AWG)|

 |Crimping Tool: 0.1-1.0 mm² Capacity, 16-28 AWG||Outer||0.1" Housing Female

 Mini Tamiya Female

 Mini Tamiya Male